Iseiju/PropertyCaptureDemo/README.md

 Given additional time, I would prioritize:

 * Improved error handling and retry mechanisms.
-* Attach metadata to the photo based on the enriched details.
+* Attaching metadata to photos based on the enriched details.
-* Expanded unit test coverage.
+* Expanding unit test coverage.
-* Expand the CI pipeline with automated deployment.
+* Expanding the CI pipeline with automated deployment.
-* Overall UI/UX polish.
+* Polishing the overall UI/UX.

 ---